Fe-Mu/SOS-listener/README.md

 This App does not aim to be the most feature rich of its kind (since that would defeat the purpose of its simplicity).
 This App focuses on being **Simple, Intuitive, Easy to use, Essential and Private**.

+_Make sure your emergency-contacts have always your number and your name as contact so that in case of an emergency your emergency-contacts wil be able to identify which telephone number is contacting them by calling them or by sending them an SOS-message_.

 ## Code of Conduct